gal-yedidovich/SwiftExtensions/README.md

 ```

+## CryptoExtensions
+### awesome encryption & decryption APIs, including:
+ * `SimpleEncryptor` class, great for convenience crypto operations (data and/or big files), using with keychain to store keys.
+ * `AES/CBC` implementation in Swift, on top of "Common Crypto" implementation.
+ * useful "crypto" extension methods.

 ## StorageExtensions

-### Convenience Read & Write operations with GCM Encryption
+### Convenience Read & Write operations with an encryption layer from `CryptoExtensions`.
-For easy, safe & scalable storage architecture, the `FileSystem` class gives you the ability to read & write files with GCM encryption, implemented using Apple's [CryptoKit Framework](https://developer.apple.com/documentation/cryptokit).
+For easy, safe & scalable storage architecture, the `FileSystem` class gives you the ability to read & write files while keeping them extra secure in the file system.

-- IO (Read/Write) operations are synchronous, for more control over threading.
+* IO (Read/Write) operations are *synchronous*, for more control and easier error handling.
-- You are are required to use the `Filename` or `Folder` structs to state your desired files/folders. best used with `extension` like so:
+* You are are required to use the `Filename` or `Folder` structs to state your desired files/folders. best used with `extension` like so:
 ```swift
 extension Filename {
 	static let myFile1 = Filename(value: "name1InFileSystem")